 At daylight, members of the 369th, along with their French comrades, could finally see what remained of the battle area.
 They estimated that about 20-35 Germans had approached; four Germans lay dead, and the French were able to recover weapons of many others.

 Johnson and Needham were taken to a field hospital; it was determined that Johnson had incurred 21 separate wounds.

 Recognition for Heroic Harlem Hellfighters

 The Germans began referring to the 369th as “hellfighters” after this battle, and the French amended that to be Harlem Hellfighters.”

-Johnson and Needham were both promoted to be sergeants.
+Johnson and Roberts were both promoted to be sergeants.
 They also received France’s highest military honor, the Croix de Guerre.
 Johnson’s ribbon also featured a golden palm for “extraordinary valor.”
 He was the first American to receive this high honor from the French government.
 Recognition from the American government did not come so readily.